G-Core/product-documentation/documentation/cloud/virtual-instances/volumes/about-volumes.md

  ## Available volume types

 In the Gcore Customer Portal, you can create different types of volumes.
-For instructions on how to create a volume, check out the <a href="https://gcore.com/docs/cloud/virtual-instances/volumes/create-and-configure-volumes" target="_blank">Create and configure volumes</a> guide.
+For instructions on how to create a volume, check out our <a href="https://gcore.com/docs/cloud/virtual-instances/volumes/create-and-configure-volumes" target="_blank">Create and configure volumes</a> guide.

 You can check volume availability for a specific region on our website in the <a href="https://gcore.com/pricing/cloud" target="_blank">Gcore Cloud calculator</a>.